Brian Wallows and Peters Swallows

 [Peter and the birds montage]

-Peter: And then the cow came out of the barn.
-See?
-See, look.
-There's the cow.
+the cow.
 And what does a cow say?
 Yes, yes, that's right.
-A cow says peep-peep-peep-peep.
+A cow says

 Lois: You know, Peter, they're getting awfully big.